dnrm/danielmedina.dev-api/README.md

 # danielmedina.dev-api
-The API for my personal site.
+This is the backend API for my personal website, [danielmedina.dev](https://danielmedina.dev)

+This API integrates with my front end angular app.